david-tedjopurnomo/david-tedjopurnomo.github.io/_publications/2023-arxiv-trafformer.md

 date: 2023-02-24
 venue: 'arXiv'
 paperurl: 'https://arxiv.org/abs/2302.12388'
 citation: 'David Alexander Tedjopurnomo, Farhana Choudhury, A. K. Qin.
-"TrafFormer: A Transformer Model for Prediction Long-term Traffic." arXiv preprint arXiv:2302.12388 (2023).'
+TrafFormer: A Transformer Model for Prediction Long-term Traffic. arXiv preprint arXiv:2302.12388 (2023).'
 ---

 Traffic prediction is a flourishing research field due to its importance in human mobility in the urban